smldlyst/Profile/README.md

 ### Certification
  - Engineer Big Data Analysis (2022)

 ### Training
 - Pusan National University AI Open Source SW Hackathon (2021.
 9. 10.~ 2021.
 10. 8.)
 - Seoul National University 4th Industrial Revolution Academy: Bigdata Analytics Courses (2018.
 6. 18.~ 2018.
 12. 14.)
-- Fintech Professional Training, Global Fintech Industry Promotion Center (2017.
-4. 27.~ 2017.
-7. 5.)

 ### Award
 - Improvement of KB commercial area analysis & Development of Market fit indicator, for small business owners (2018) / Seoul National University **(Excellence Prize)**

 ### Core Competency
 1. Model fit
- : I often use R's 'caret', 'h2o' packages to fit various machine learning models, and I have studied the theoretical background of most models.
-For regression/classification problems, I can properly develop predictive models. and also able to analyze data through Python, SAS, and SPSS.
+ : I use Python & R for various machine learning models, and I have studied the theoretical background of most models.
+For regression/classification problems, I can properly develop predictive models.

 1. Model deployment **[I can service machine learning models to customers and collaborate with developers.]**
- : I have experience in developing a recommendation system through R's recosystem package, and I can deploy a model that can upload the plumber API to GCP through docker.
+ : I have experience in developing Model API, and I can deploy a model that can upload the plumber API to GCP through docker.

 1. Visualization app development **[I can provide analysis results in the form of an interaction graph and implement a prototype app.]**
  : I have experience developing visualization prototype apps using R Shiny.
 This app provides an interaction graph representing the predicted value according to the action of the user interface.
 In addition, it can be visualized using geographic information.

 ### Project
-- 주관적만족감에 미치는 영향요인 분석, Analysis of Influencing Factors on Subjective Satisfaction (2022)
+- Analysis of Influencing Factors on Subjective Satisfaction (2022) *CFA, AutoML, XAI
-- 머신러닝을 이용한 신용평가모형 개발 Development Credit rating model using machine learning (2021) / Undergraduate researcher, Pusan National Univ.
+- Development Credit rating model using statistical machine learning (2022) *glmboost
-- 관광지 추천 시스템 Sightseeing Recommendation System (2021) / AI Hackathon, Pusan National Univ.
+- Sightseeing Recommendation System (2021) *
-- 소상공인을 위한 KB 상권분석 개선 및 개발 Improvement of KB commercial area analysis & Development of commercial district, for small business owners (2018) / Seoul National Univ.
+- Improvement of KB commercial area analysis & Development of commercial district, for small business owners (2018)

 ### TMI
 - Study & Interest
-  + Statistics : Time series, Bayesian, Deep Learning
+  + Time series, Deep Learning
-  + Financial : Credit Rating, Quantative Finance
-  + Marketing : Recommendation, Text Mining

 - Military Service: Korean Air Force, Honorably Discharged (2019.
 5. - 2021.
 3)